Woopaa: PBR World Finals

-Woopaa was awarded $100,000 for World Champion, $25,000 for Bull of the World Finals, and $25,000 for being ranked No. 1 bull of the regular season.
+Woopaa was awarded $100,000 for World Champion Bull, $25,000 for Bull of the World Finals, and $25,000 for being ranked No. 1 bull of the regular season.
 He finished this season with a 46.93-point average.
 He came out 0.58 points over Chiseled, who became the Reserve World Champion.
-Chiseled has now been second place two seasons in a row.
+Chiseled had now been second place two seasons in a row.
 During this season, there were nine bull scores of 47 points or more.
 Woopaa scored 47 or higher six times.
 Of those six times, two of them were over 48 points.
 PBR Livestock Director, Cody Lambert said that "he just shows up and does what he has to do".
 Woopaa ended the season number one with a world bull average score of 46.93 points.
 Chiseled finished second with world average bull score of 46.35 points.
-Woopaa's score of 48.75 set a record, for any bull ridden 8 seconds, it's the highest score.
+Woopaa's score of 48.75 set a record; for any bull ridden eight seconds, it is the highest score.
 Woopaa had 12 outs this season.
-He was ridden 8 times.
+He was ridden eight times.
 His average ride score was 95.94.
 His lowest score was 45 bull points.
 Cody Lambert summed up his athlete abilities: "You can stack any bull of an era up and Woopaa would best them in many ways."

+On December 6, Woopaa lost two of his world champion bull contenders for the 2021 race.
+H.D.
+Page announced the retirement of Sweet Pro's Bruiser earlier this year, and Chad Berger announced the retirement of Smooth Operator.